 "That young man did nothing wrong that should have caused him to lose his life that morning," said BART board member Joel Keller of Antioch.
 "I'm sorry."

-The board will hold a special meeting soon to create a new
+The board will hold a special meeting soon to create a new public safety committee to look into police issues such as officer training and hiring.

 BART board member Tom Radulovich of San Francisco proposed that the new board committee look into creating a civilian police review board to monitor police activities.